 COVID-19: Support for Businesses

-New schemes for employers, business owners and the self-employed have been introduced to alleviate the impact of the impact of the pandemic.
+New schemes for employers, business owners and the self-employed have been introduced to alleviate the impact of the pandemic.

 National Insurance Threshold for Self Employed

 A higher National Insurance threshold was introduced this tax year for the self-employed.
 It covers ‘Class 2’ tax band, ‘Class 2 NI per week’ and ‘Class 4’.

 For additional figures, see the National Insurance and Tax Bands table, below.

 VAT payments have been delayed until at least June, but be aware it’s likely you’ll need to catch up by 31st March 2021.
 Don’t forget, this VAT doesn’t disappear, but is delayed in collection, so prepare and submit your returns in the usual way.

 Additionally, reverse charge for VAT-registered members of the Construction Industry Scheme (CIS) has been delayed until 1st October 2020.

 Benefits in Kind on Company Cars – Electric Vehicles